 The DOE led a panel that included federal officials and representatives from the nonprofit Center for Internet Security (CIS) and software giant Oracle Corp. at a Washington, D.C., news conference, called to tout the new "model contract."
 The contract mandates that vendors deliver software that meets specific "safe configuration requirements," in part by establishing preset security levels and providing patches that won't change existing configurations once installed.

-The DOE has signed the first contract under the new plan by agreeing to purchase $14 million worth of Oracle 8 and 9 database
+The DOE has signed the first contract under the new plan by agreeing to purchase $14 million worth of Oracle 8 and 9 database software for its headquarters and for all 85 national laboratories and field sites scattered throughout the country, Schlarman said.

 Other agencies expected to participate in the early stages of the new procurement initiative include the Department of Homeland Security, National Security Agency, Defense Information Systems Agency and General Services Administration.